 The standard must ‘operate’ and & ‘must release’ voltages of Pickering relays at 20 degrees Centigrade are 75 percent and 10 percent of the nominal coil voltage, that is 3.75 volts and 0.5 volts for a 5 volt relay.
 It is important to consider external affects that can change these parameters, for example temperature or magnetic interaction, and any impact they may have on the operation of the part.

 The copper coil wire has a positive temperature coefficient of approximately 0.4 percent per °C, so if the temperature increases by 50°C, the voltage required to operate the relay will increase by around 20 percent.
 It is important to remain within the maximum operating temperature specified for the device to ensure correct operation.

-The operate voltage is also effected by the extraneous magnetic fields from adjacent relays, this can result in up to 40% increase in operating voltage for an unscreened relay.
+The operate voltage is also affected by the extraneous magnetic fields from adjacent relays, this can result in up to 40% increase in operating voltage for an unscreened relay.
 The majority of Pickering reed relays feature either an internal or external mu-metal magnetic screen to eliminate this problem ensuring they can be stacked side by side with no issues.